sgalles/jonction/README.md

 * Copy the jaudiotagger.jar in the directory of the script
 * Update the urls.txt file to add your own feeds (and get ride of mine, of course)
 * Create the ~/Music/Jonction directory (or change the download.dir value in jonction.properties file to target an other directory).
 The podcasts will be downloaded in this directory before the upload to the device.
+* By default the jonction.properties file is provided with an MTP player configuration.
+To switch to a mass-storage player configuration, switch device.type=mtp to device.type=fs and set the device.fs.dir value to the mounted directory of the device.

 Run
 ===

-* Connect your MP3 player (For now, only an MTP MP3 player)
+* Connect your MP3 player
 * In the directory of the script run the ./jonction.sh launcher.